Advocates

 - Email — sent if an email address is on record (all plans)

-- SMS — sent if a phone number is on record and SMS is included in your plan (Pro and above)
+- SMS — sent if a phone number is on record and SMS is included in your plan (Growth and above)

 - Both — sent on both channels if both fields are on record and SMS is enabled